SAMFlow: Eliminating Any Fragmentation in Optical Flow with Segment Anything Model

 \section{Conclusion}

-In this paper, we focus on the challenging fragmentation issues for optical flow estimation.
-Observing the complete object perception capability of Segment Anything Model (SAM), we propose SAMFlow, which incorporates SAM into the optical flow estimation network.
-In order to address the unmatched task-specific knowledge between SAM and optical flow estimation, we introduce an Optical Flow Task-Speicifc Adaptation scheme, including fusing the SAM encoder with FlowFormer encoder in the Context Fusion Module, and adapting the context with Learned Task-Specific Embedding in the Context Adaption Module.
-In experiments, we demonstrate the effectiveness of SAMFlow for fragmentation elimination and its superiority in terms of optical flow estimation accuracy, which achieves state-of-the-art performance on both the Sintel and KITTI-15 training sets and benchmarks.
+This paper focuses on the challenging fragmentation issues for optical flow estimation.
+We first give theoretical analysis for applying SAM feature in optical flow estimation.
+Thus, we propose SAMFlow, which incorporates SAM into the optical flow estimation network.
+Next, to address the unmatched task-specific knowledge between SAM and optical flow estimation, we introduce an Optical Flow Task-Speicifc Adaptation scheme, including the CFM and CAM.
+In experiments, we demonstrate the effectiveness of SAMFlow for fragmentation elimination and its superiority in terms of optical flow estimation accuracy, which achieves state-of-the-art performance, and ranks \#1 among all two-frame methods on Sintel clean pass.